slamjeron/AutoGrinder/README.md

             self.record()
         elif key == self._playRec and recording == False and playing == False:
             print('play key hit')

+            #self.pl is the Player class a thread that plays the recording and keeps track of time.
+            #the commands below help the player class know what to do.
             self.pl.slowing = False
             self.pl.speedUp = False
             self.pl.delete = False